Holberg Committee Meeting in Amsterdam

 On 11 October, the Holberg Committee held their annual fall meeting in Amsterdam to discuss potential candidates for the 2020 Holberg Prize and decide on a shortlist.
 They will meet again in February for further discussion and make a final decision on who to reccomend as the Prize winner to the Holberg Board.

 The Committee received in all 113 nominations of 109 candidates by the deadline 15 June.
 This is the highest number of nominations for the Holberg Prize ot date.
 A little more than half of the candidates are nominated for the first time.
 With regards to geographical distribution most of the candidates have their primary instituitonal affiliation either in the US, Great Britain or Germany.
 The most common fields of study for candidates this year is sociology, law, history, philosophy and psychology.
-The graph below provides and overview of the disciplinary distribution.

 The next steps